Mustard2/Simplicage-Documentation/docs/source/advanced-settings.rst

 #.
 None normalization

+    :math:`Norm(w = \text{weights}) = 0`

     This function effectively set all weights to 0.
 If *Use Proximity Data* is disabled, the pin group would be all null.
 If enabled like in the figure, you still get a nice pinning on the part flat part of the half sphere.

-    :math:`Norm(w = \text{weights}) = 0`
+    It is useful to create simple weights, or without *Use Proximity Data* when we want to create a cage that is not pinned.
+In the latter case, the whole mesh will be simulated and it will interact with collision objects.

     .. image:: images/weights_normalization/none.png
        :width: 300